 “I gained a deeper understanding of microeconomic principles and why they can help conservationists and development practitioners.
 I met wonderful people that share similar values and will be a great resource for my work and inspiration for some time to come.” –Ulrike Troeger, Germany, 2014 International Course Participant

-Thirty-seven participants representing 26 countries and 27 organizations attended CSF's 15th annual international Economic Tools for Conservation course, located at Stanford University.
-During the two-week training, participants gained an in-depth understanding of our core curriculum which includes Microeconomics, Natural Resource Economics, Environmental Economics and Policy, Environmental Valuation, and Cost-Benefit Analysis.
-Instructors were drawn from CSF, Harvard University, the University of Brasilia, and the African Development Bank.
-Many thanks to our partners at the Stanford Woods Institute for the Environment and the Center for Conservation Biology at Stanfordfor working with us to put on an excellent training!
+Thirty participants representing 16 countries and 25 different organizations attended CSF's 16th annual Economic Tools for Conservation course held at Stanford University.
+During the two-week training, instructors from CSF, Oregon State University, the University of Brasília, and Cambridge Resources International led an intensive schedule of lectures, exercises, and games to help participants gain an understanding of our core curriculum.
+Topics included Microeconomics, Natural Resource Economics, Environmental Policy and Valuation, and Cost-Benefit Analysis.
+Lively guest speakers, a beautiful field trip, and adventures to San Francisco rounded out the expereince.
+Many thanks to our partners at the Stanford Woods Institite for the Environment and the Center for Conservation Biology for working with us to put on an excellent training!

 ORIGINAL COURSE ANNOUNCEMENT

 Conservation Strategy Fund is offering its 16th annual international training course, Economic Tools for Conservation, August 11-22, 2014 located at Stanford University.
 This course is being offered in partnership with the Stanford Woods Institute for the Environment and the Center for Conservation Biology at Stanford.

 Over the last decade, this course has become recognized as the premier applied economics training event for conservation professionals from around the world.

 Click here to view the Information for Participants Page